 6. Don’t be afraid to go mobile.
 Find a local park that is suitable for your child’s age and temperament (i.e. Don’t go to a park with a lake if your little one is a runner, and don’t choose a playground with only big kid slides and jungle gyms if you’ve got a toddler.).
 Once you’ve found a park that’s a good fit, take your laptop or iPhone and answer emails or return phone calls or do other simple tasks that you can manage while swinging your little one in a baby swing or watching your toddler dig in the sand.
 Make sure you take the time to play with them while you’re there, too, and don’t worry if you get a few judgmental looks from other parents.
 They don’t know your life, but you know you’re doing the best you can to meet your child’s needs while doing what you need to do for work, so take comfort in that knowledge.

 7. Don’t forget to take care of yourself!
 We can get so caught up in meeting our family’s needs at times that we forget to take care of our own needs.
 Make sure you include a bit of downtime in your routine each day to simply be still and have a cup of coffee or read the newspaper or simply stare out the window and daydream for a few minutes.
 Take the time on a regular basis to do your nails, go have your hair done, and make a lunch date with a friend.
 Even if you bring your little one with you, you’ll still be out and about in a non-working environment for a bit and actually get to feel like an adult.
 If you’ve got a teething baby or a sick child and aren’t getting much sleep at night, take a nap during the day when your little one’s asleep instead of working during their nap.
 You may get a bit less work done, but you’ll enjoy your life and your family more, and isn’t that really the point of it all anyway?

-*reprinted with permission from The Natural Parent Magazine
+*Article by L.R.Knost, reprinted from The Natural Parent Magazine